buxizhizhoum/tool_scripts/readme.md

     Create a mysql connection pool, which could be used in the following codes.

+limit_execute_time.py

+    A method used to limit execute time of a function which might has no timeout parameter.

 file_lock.py

-    provide a method to lock a file, which could be used in multiprocesses.
+    Provide a method to lock a file, which could be used in multiprocesses.